East Downtown Houston: History

 The general development plans never materialized.
 The sewer system was not extensive enough to handle the proposed development.
 One major street connecting the old Chinatown with Downtown was closed when the Brown Convention Center was expanded.
 By the 1990s, many of the East Asian businesses left and had relocated to the new current Chinatown in southwest Houston.

 In a November 28, 2002 Houston Press article John Nova Lomax described what is now known as East Downtown Houston as "a silent, godforsaken stretch of no-man's-land that's not really the Warehouse District, nor the Third Ward, nor the East End."
 Lomax said that he used "that bulky definition" since that by 2000, the name "Chinatown", still used in the 1980s and 1990s, "was no longer apt."
 The area received its current name in the late 2000s.

 In 2008, the management district and its namethedistrict.com website asked for suggestions for a new name for the district.
 Suggestions included "the Warehouse District", referring to the abandoned warehouses, and "Saint E", after St. Emanuel Street, a key street and the location of several bars and clubs.
 The district selected "EaDo", short for "East Downtown", one of the three most popular suggestions for the name of the district.

 During the same year Dan Nip, a developer and East Downtown Management District board member, encouraged people to invest in the Old Chinatown area in East Downtown; if a person invests $500,000 United States dollars in the Old Chinatown and subsequently creates two jobs for ten years, he or she would become eligible for a EB-5 visa.
 By late 2009 the East Downtown authority began re-branding the district to reflect its current name.
 By 2010 a community of artists began to form in EaDo.

 In 2022, there were not many Chinese businesses remaining, and there was a proposal to expand Interstate 45 that would remove several former Chinese businesses.

+The Houston FIFA Fan Festival for the 2026 FIFA World Cup was held in the area.